-The act of practicing something will never make you perfect at it for 3 main reasons that I want to share with you.
-Don't worry, I'm not trying to stop you from practicing, and it's an amazing thing to do.
+The act of practicing something will never make you perfect at it for three main reasons that I want to share with you.
+Don't worry; I'm not trying to stop you from practicing, and it's an amazing thing to do.
 Just know that it isn't that simple.

-We naturally get a lot of bodily movements right when we feel the music, but we also can get a ton of things wrong by nature including bad posture, bad breathing, and movements that cause muscle tension.
+We naturally get a lot of bodily movements right when we feel the music, but we also can get a ton of things wrong by nature, including bad posture, bad breathing, and movements that cause muscle tension.

 Even worse, let's say I'm dedicated and super consistent about practicing this song wrong.
 I do it wrong for days.
 Weeks.
 Months!
 This practice had great intentions, but it did not make my performance perfect at all.

 The one thing I practiced over and over that was just plain wrong was my breath support.
-I was all shoulders and sucking in my stomach to take a breath, instead of breathing deeply and expanding the air in my lower body to take a breath.
+I was all shoulders and sucking in my stomach to take a breath instead of breathing deeply and expanding the air in my lower body to take a breath.

 And I still have to remind myself over 15 years later how to breathe right and unlearn my old bad habits.

-Instead of thinking that practicing something, in particular, will make you perfect, let's take a step back and make things more general so that you won't get caught up in a bad practicing loop as I did.
+Instead of thinking that practicing something, in particular, will make you perfect, let's take a step back and make things more general so that you won't get caught up in a bad practicing loop, as I did.

 Even though I'm speaking to my musician buddies, these tips can be applied to many different careers, but I want to put you in the headspace of a business owner.

-In a large company, a team of researchers and developers (R&D) get the exciting job of testing out new ideas, learning, and implementing those into business practices.
+In a large company, a team of researchers and developers (R&D) gets the exciting job of testing out new ideas, learning, and implementing those into business practices.